The seventy7 Guide: Product Photography

 Know the brand

-An art director’s job starts well before a shoot begins, they work closely with the creative director (and sometimes the copywriter) during the development stage of the shoot that the finished work will sit naturally within a brands overall output.
-That can be by keeping within the brand’s style and graphic values, or the art director could be part of an effort to develop that house style.
+An art director’s job starts well before shooting begins.
+They'll work with the team during the development stage so that the finished work sits within the brands output.
+Whether the brief is to keep within the brand’s original house style, or to develop that house style further.

 “Fashion photography is all about working as a collective by inspiring and taking inspiration from your colleagues.
 It’s so important to be confident in your creative vision, and the best way to do that is by understanding the story that your image needs to tell.”